 - Sign off for a night to give yourself the best chance at a good sleep.
 We sleep best at night when our sleep is lined up with our rhythms of temperature and melatonin.
 Getting a good night’s sleep will mean you are better prepared to face the next day.

 - Sleep when you can.
-While night time sleep is the best, during extended fire events, taking the chance to nap when you can will help with your performance and alertness.
+While night time sleep is the best, during extended emergency events, taking the chance to nap when you can will help with your performance and alertness.
 Short naps won’t sustain you for an extended period but will keep you going for a bit.
 If you can get a couple of hours, do it.
 The afternoon siesta period will usually provide the best catch-up nap (see also Napping).

-- Encourage your team mates to take a break and get some sleep.
+- Encourage your team members to take a break and get some sleep.
 Sometimes we don’t want to leave team mates ‘in the lurch’ so knowing they will be okay lets us sleep easier.

 Know the signs